LuigiBlood/sat_wave/SatellaWave/SatellaWave/readme.txt

 As of this time of writing, the SNES emulators that supports such files are:
 - bsnes-plus v073+3 and later (in bsxdat folder)
-- SNES9X 1.55 and later (in SatData folder)
+- SNES9X 1.55 and later (in SatData folder by default)

 However, the bigger files to be downloaded are only supported in development versions from LuigiBlood, so you may have to compile those versions yourself (repositories can be found at https://github.com/LuigiBlood).